Uzezi’s Tarot

 This was getting close.
 Scary close.
 It made no sense, but these pieces of cardboard were trashing her comfort zone.
 Audrey fronted her best poker face.

 Uzezi could tell Audrey didn’t want to divulge, and so let it go.
-Instead she picked up all the cards and shuffled again.
+Instead she picked up the cards and shuffled again.
 “Now for you, Marc,” she threw two on the table and turned one over, “ahh…your soul is true and loving.”

 “This is my curse,” Marc shrugged in that French way.